Interstate 10 in Arizona: Maricopa Freeway

-Continuing southeast over the Salt River and eastward, I‑10 and US 60 enter Tempe and meets with SR 143.
-Then, at the Broadway Curve, the freeway turns southward again, with US 60 splitting off to become its own freeway.
-I‑10 continues southward running along the city borders of Phoenix on the west, and Tempe, Guadalupe, Tempe again, and finally Chandler on the east.
+Continuing southeast over the Salt River and eastward, I‑10/US 60 enter Tempe and meets with SR 143.
+The freeway turns southward again at the Broadway Curve, with US 60 heading east towards Mesa.
+I‑10 continues southward through Tempe, Guadalupe, and Chandler on the east.
 Immediately north of the Gila River Indian Community, I‑10 has its third and final intersection with Loop 202.
-Past Loop 202, the highway turns to a more south by southeast direction going through the Gila River Indian Community and entering Pinal County.
+Past Loop 202, the highway heads southeast through the Gila River Indian Community and entering Pinal County.

 Broadway Curve

-As of a 2006 estimate, the Broadway Curve portion of I‑10 in Tempe carries an average of 294,000 vehicles per day.
-This number is predicted to increase by over 150,000 to approximately 450,000 by 2025.
-This section of I‑10 is currently twelve lanes wide, and is the widest section of freeway in the valley.
-Construction is underway (as of July 2021) to widen the Broadway Curve area.
+As of a 2006 estimate, the Broadway Curve portion of I‑10 in Tempe carried an average of 294,000 vehicles per day.
+This number was predicted to increase by over 150,000 to approximately 450,000 by 2025.
+The section of I-10 from I-17 to the Broadway Curve is the widest stretch of freeway in the valley and one of the widest in the United States, spanning 16 to 20 lanes, including two HOV lanes in each direction.
+A recent construction project added collector-distributor lanes and flyover ramps connecting SR 143.

 Eastern segment

-After exiting the Phoenix metropolitan area, I‑10 continues southward into Casa Grande intersecting I‑8 before heading southeast towards Tucson, paralleling the Santa Cruz River.
-Several projects have occurred recently, including construction of a new exit at Twin Peaks Road in Marana and widening of I‑10 from Prince Road to I-19 in Tucson to four lanes in each direction, which was later extended to Ruthrauff Road/El Camino Del Cerro.
-After I-10's junction with I-19, I-10 heads southeast towards Benson and Willcox before entering New Mexico.
+After exiting the Phoenix metropolitan area, I‑10 continues primarily south-southeast towards Casa Grande intersecting I‑8 before heading southeast towards Marana and Tucson, paralleling the Santa Cruz River.
+After an interchange with I-19 in Tucson, I-10 heads in a more easterly direction towards Benson and Willcox, with a brief concurrency with US Route 191.
+The highway passes through the towns of Bowie and San Simon before entering New Mexico.